Share this Post

 Karolina: Image by an unknown photographer, from the Centralne Archiwum Wojskowe, public domain via Wikimedia Commons

-The link to Countess Karolina’s book on Amazon is an affiliate link.
+I’m a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+As an Amazon Associate, I earn from qualifying purchases.
+The link to Countess Karolina’s book on Amazon is my affiliate link.
 If you choose to get her book through that link, Amazon will give me a few extra cents.

 Love Royalty and Tiaras?

 You might like my other site, The Girl in the Tiara.
 I created it to write about amazing royal women and their tiaras.
 It’s like Drunk History meets The Crown.

 Visit the archives to read about more royal shenanigans.
 And by shenanigans, I mean war, revolution, betrayal, lust, murder, diamonds, and Princess Stéphanie’s chafing dish.